metio/terraform-provider-k8s/docs/data-sources/elasticache_services_k8s_aws_cache_subnet_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) CacheSubnetGroupSpec defines the desired state of CacheSubnetGroup.Represents the output of one of the following operations:   * CreateCacheSubnetGroup   * ModifyCacheSubnetGroup (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) CacheSubnetGroupSpec defines the desired state of CacheSubnetGroup.
+Represents the output of one of the following operations: * CreateCacheSubnetGroup * ModifyCacheSubnetGroup (see [below for nested schema](#nestedatt--spec))

 ### Read-Only